Sarai99/Windows-11-Installation-Dell-PC-Inspiration-15/README.md

 **How to Install Windows 11 on a Dell Inspiron 15 from a USB Flash Drive:**

-Download the Windows 11 ISO image:
+1- Download the Windows 11 ISO image:

-Go to the official Microsoft website to download the Windows 11 ISO.
+- Go to the official Microsoft website to download the Windows 11 ISO.
-Create a bootable installation media with Rufus:
+- Create a bootable installation media with Rufus:

-Insert your USB flash drive into the computer.
+2- Insert your USB flash drive into the computer.
-Open Rufus (available for free on the Rufus website) and select the downloaded ISO file.
+- Open Rufus (available for free on the Rufus website) and select the downloaded ISO file.
-In the Device section, choose your USB drive.
+- In the Device section, choose your USB drive.
-Set the Partition scheme to GPT if your system is in UEFI mode, or MBR if in Legacy BIOS mode.
+- Set the Partition scheme to GPT if your system is in UEFI mode, or MBR if in Legacy BIOS mode.
-Click Start to make the USB drive bootable.
+- Click Start to make the USB drive bootable.

-Enter the computer’s BIOS:
+3- Enter the computer’s BIOS:

-Restart the computer and press F2 several times during startup to enter the BIOS.
+- Restart the computer and press F2 several times during startup to enter the BIOS.
-Configure the storage mode:
+- Configure the storage mode:

-In the BIOS, go to the Storage or SATA Configuration menu.
+    - In the BIOS, go to the Storage or SATA Configuration menu.
-Change the mode to AHCI or RAID depending on your system's requirements, then save the changes (usually by pressing F10).
+    - Change the mode to AHCI or RAID depending on your system's requirements, then save the changes (usually by pressing F10).
-Change the boot order:
+- Change the boot order:

-In the BIOS, go to the Boot section.
+    - In the BIOS, go to the Boot section.
-Make sure the USB drive is set as the first boot device (Boot Order) so that the computer boots from the USB drive.
+    - Make sure the USB drive is set as the first boot device (Boot Order) so that the computer boots from the USB drive.
-Save the changes and exit the BIOS.
+    - Save the changes and exit the BIOS.
-Start the Windows 11 installation:
+4- Start the Windows 11 installation:

-The computer will restart and boot from the USB drive.
+- The computer will restart and boot from the USB drive.
 Follow the on-screen instructions to begin the Windows 11 installation.
-Select your language, keyboard, and region settings, then click Install Now.
+- Select your language, keyboard, and region settings, then click Install Now.
-Enter the product key (or choose to enter it later) and follow the steps to select the partition where you want to install Windows.
+- Enter the product key (or choose to enter it later) and follow the steps to select the partition where you want to install Windows.
-Complete the Windows installation:
+-Complete the Windows installation:
     Once the installation is complete, Windows 11 will restart several times to finalize the setup.
     Configure the basic settings of Windows, sign in to your Microsoft account (optional), and complete the installation